andrew/ultimate-awesome/README.md

 - [awesome-developer-blogs](https://github.com/endymion1818/awesome-developer-blogs) - Are you a developer?
 Do you have a blog?
 Please submit a PR!.
 - [awesome-product-hunt](https://github.com/fmerian/awesome-product-hunt) - Awesome developer tools launched on Product Hunt.
 - [qt-guide](https://github.com/mikeroyal/qt-guide) - Qt Guide.
-- [intertwingled](https://github.com/ahdinosaur/intertwingled) - A collection of videos to showcase the magic alchemy of computation.
-- [awesome-autoresearch](https://github.com/AI4Scientist/awesome-autoresearch) - A curated list of awesome autonomous researcher frameworks.
 - [awesome-tinyml](https://github.com/AI-in-Transportation-Lab/awesome-tinyml) - A carefully curated collection of high-quality libraries, projects, tutorials, research papers, and other essential resources focused on TinyML — the intersection of machine learning and ultra-low-power embedded systems.
 - [awesome-digital-preservation](https://github.com/digipres/awesome-digital-preservation) - Carefully curated list of awesome digital preservation resources.
 - [awesome-comics-understanding](https://github.com/emanuelevivoli/awesome-comics-understanding) - The official repo of the Comics Survey: "A missing piece in Vision and Language: A Survey on Comics Understanding".